LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas as LPG Fuel

 Liquid LPG is injected directly into the combustion chamber.

-The LPG instantly vaporises, cooling the combustion chamber fuel-air mixture during the compression stroke.
+The Autogas LPG fuel instantly vaporises, cooling the combustion chamber fuel-air mixture during the compression stroke.

 This provides further performance and emission improvements.